How Steve Wozniak’s Breakout Defined Apple’s Future

 Wasn’t there some debate about that?

 Yeah, there’s some debate.
 So it’s a tiny thing.
 It’s only one thing in life, but he did tell me that we would get paid 700 bucks, then he wrote me a check for 350 dollars, and he got paid thousands.
 So, whatever.
 But he should have told me differently because we were such close friends.
 The fun of doing it overrides anything like that.
 Who cares about money?
 Well, I do care about friendship and honesty.

-Watch the video above to learn more about how Steve Wozniak developed Breakout with Steve Jobs.
+Watch the video above (or on YouTube) to learn more about how Steve Wozniak developed Breakout with Steve Jobs.